 Monica Higgins, Professor of Education.
 Leadership development and organizational change, higher education and urban public schools.

 Rosabeth Moss Kanter, Ernest L. Arbuckle Professor of Business Administration.
 Strategy, innovation, and leadership for change.

 Rakesh Khurana, Marvin Bower Professor of Leadership Development.
-CEO labor market,
+CEO labor market, search, and succession.

 Jennifer Lerner, Professor of Public Policy and Management.
-Decision sciences, emotion, and
+Decision sciences, emotion, and accountability.

 Jay W. Lorsch, Louis E. Kirstein Professor of Human Relations.
 Changing practices and behavior in American boardrooms.

 Joshua Margolis, James Dinan and Elizabeth Miller Professor of Business Administration.
 Ethical challenges in organizations, ethical complexity in business, and how to equip and enable people to handle both.